 - Educate and involve community members in the restoration process.

-- Monitoring of the living and non-living environment to evaluate and communicate project performance.
+- Monitor the living and non-living environment to evaluate and communicate project performance.

 The Restoration Project was a success.
-The restored reaches of the Granite Creek channel are stable and functioning properly, and survivorship of planted vegetation exceeds 80%.
-In regard to vegetative analyses, overall average percent cover for woody plants increased from 4.5% (2009) to 31.9% (2012), and average height classes among study plots increased from 1.0 (2009) to 4.2 (2012).
+The restored reaches of the Granite Creek channel are stable and functioning properly with survivorship of planted vegetation exceeding 80%.
+In regard to vegetative analyses, overall average percent cover for woody plants increased from 4.5% (2009) to 31.9% (2012) and average height classes among study plots increased from 1.0 (2009) to 4.2 (2012).
 In regard to macroinvertebrate studies, results showed habitat improvements within the Preserve, including increased canopy cover, riparian PFC score, and improved riffle habitat, as well as the establishment of a substrate sufficient for a functional intermittent stream community to develop.

 While additional studies may be necessary to evaluate the effects of the Restoration Project on Herpetological and Avian Habitat, valuable baseline data was gathered and existing inventories were further expanded.
-In total, 19 reptile and amphibian species were observed within Watson Woods, and biodiversity and abundance of herpetological species appears to be increasing the Preserve.
+In total, 19 reptile and amphibian species were observed within Watson Woods with biodiversity and abundance of herpetological species increasing in the Preserve.
 In regard to the bird surveys, results suggest an increase trend in numbers of two neotropic migrant species; common black-hawk and Bullock’s oriole.

 Below, the Final Restoration Plan Report can be downloaded in part, or in whole.
 Please note download file sizes before clicking.

 Watson Woods Riparian Preserve Restoration Report (2.8 MB Download)